Agreon/juli/Readme.md

 - Format of the date: `d.M.[YY]`
 - Format of the the time: `h[:m]`
 - `: <DESCRIPTION>` can be omitted, if there is an existing issue-definition on the same day already.
+- `//` At the beginning of a line represent comments which will be ignored

 **Example**